Awards for Outstanding Contributions to Education

 Two University-wide annual award programs recognize teachers' commitment to quality education.
 Recipients of the Morse-Alumni awards and the Graduate and Professional Teaching awards are inducted into the Academy of Distinguished Teachers and carry the designation of Distinguished University Teaching Professor (faculty) or Distinguished University Teacher (P&A) throughout their careers at the University of Minnesota.

 Candidates for the awards are nominated by their colleges.
-A selection committee appointed by the Senate Committee on Educational Policy chooses the recipients.
 These awards are made possible through the generous support of the Office of the Senior Vice President for Academic Affairs and Provost and the University of Minnesota Alumni Association.